eblahm/eblahg/README.md

 2. Deploy the code to App Engine using the SDK

-3. Visit /config and fill in the appropriate info for your info
+3. Visit /config and fill in the appropriate info for your blog

 4. Click the "INITIALIZE DROPBOX API CLIENT" button.
-This will create the file structure within the Apps folder of your Drobox
+This will create the file structure within the Apps folder of your Dropbox

 5. add content to the "published", "pics", and "sidebar_pics" folders